Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 South Carolina Stats and Trends

-- This season, the Gamecocks have two ATS wins in four games as an underdog of 7.5 points or more.
+- In South Carolina's 10 games this year, it has four wins against the spread.

-- South Carolina's games this season have gone over the total in five out of nine opportunities (55.6%).
+- The Gamecocks have covered the spread twice this season when underdogs by 7.5 points or more (in four chances).

-- South Carolina is 2-1 against the spread and 3-1 overall when the team puts up more than 22.1 points.
+- South Carolina's games this season have gone over the point total five times in nine opportunities (55.6%).

-- In games that South Carolina amasses over 375.4 yards, the team is 1-1 against the spread and 3-0 overall.
+- South Carolina is 2-1 against the spread and 3-1 overall in games when it records more than 22.1 points.

-- The Gamecocks have turned the ball over 20 times this season, 12 more turnovers than the Tigers have forced (8).
+- When South Carolina amasses over 375.4 yards, the team is 1-1 against the spread and 3-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.